Exploring the Drawer of Real Estate

 Some might say, “You need capital to buy a building.
 How would I get it?”
 If you have an established business, plan to occupy the building, and can demonstrate that you will generate enough cash to meet monthly debt service on a mortgage, investors will be willing to make mortgage loans.
 Run an ad in your local newspaper— you might be surprised at the responses you’ll receive.
 But you’ll have to be prepared to do the legwork, like identifying the property and its costs and presenting your payment plan for the building.
 Look at it this way: You’ll become your own investment banker, and you will pocket cash that would otherwise be someone else’s fee.

 If you do decide to buy real estate for investment purposes, you will also want to pay off the principal on your mortgage as quickly as possible.
 This will dramatically cut your mortgage payments, which go almost entirely to paying the bank its interest.
 You might think that it’s okay to stretch out your payments because the interest is tax-deductible, but this makes the building cost you more, and this is money you could be investing instead of paying to the mortgage lender—cash you could be growing in your Money Machine.
 The investment income you could be generating is worth much more than the tax deduction.

 Your Investment Options: The Bottom Line

 You now have a clear picture of the investment options for your Money Machine: stocks, bonds, and real estate.
 The bottom line is that your Money Machine will most likely be centered largely on mutual funds.
-You might also build your wealth with some individual stocks and perhaps with one or two pieces of income-generating real estate.
+You might also build your wealth with some individual stocks and perhaps with one or two pieces of the income-generating real estate.
 You’ll do just fine, though, if you consistently steer your cash toward a variety of investment-wave mutual funds and/or stocks and monitor their performance.
-It’s a safe, powerful way to grow your wealth, and one that is easy to get started in with an investment of as little as $500.
+It’s a safe, powerful way to grow your wealth and one that is easy to get started in with an investment of as little as $500.